-Bishop-elect Gregory Charles Bennet will become the tenth Bishop of the Catholic Diocese of Sale.
+Bishop-elect Gregory Charles Bennet is the tenth Bishop of the Catholic Diocese of Sale.
 He comes to us from the Catholic Archdiocese of Melbourne.

 Bishop-elect Bennet was born in 1963 and educated at St Dominic’s Primary School, East Camberwell, All Hallows Primary School Balwyn and Marcellin College Bulleen, before completing his secondary education at the ecumenical Braemar College at Woodend.
 He then joined the Commercial Bank of Australia whilst undertaking studies in Public Administration.